-2.1.1.4 Investigational Drugs
+2.1.1.4 Caplacizumab

 There is ongoing clinical evaluation of caplacizumab, an anti-VWF nanobody that inhibits the binding between platelet GPIb receptor and ULVWF multimers, thereby preventing platelet aggregation in the microcirculation, with the aim of decreasing the time to normalization of platelet count during PEX.
-In the Phase 2, controlled study, 75 patients underwent randomization (36 were assigned to receive caplacizumab, and 39 to receive placebo).
-The time to a response was significantly reduced with caplacizumab as compared with placebo (39% reduction in median time, P = 0.005).
-Three patients in the caplacizumab group had an exacerbation, as compared with 11 patients in the placebo group.
-Eight patients in the caplacizumab group had a relapse in the first month after stopping the study drug, of whom 7 had ADAMTS-13 activity that remained below 10%, suggesting unresolved autoimmune activity.
-Bleeding-related adverse events (AEs), most of which were mild to moderate in severity, were more common with caplacizumab than with placebo (54% of patients vs. 38%) (Peyvandi et al., 2016).
+In the Phase 3, controlled study, 145 patients underwent randomization (72 were assigned to receive caplacizumab, and 73 to receive placebo).
+In the caplacizumab group, 50% of patients had platelet normalization within 2.69 median days (95% confidence interval [CI], 1.89 to 2.83) compared to 2.88 median days in the placebo group (95% confidence interval 2.68 to 3.56, P = 0.01) and 75% of patients had platelet normalization in 2.95 days compared to 4.50 days in the placebo group (95% confidence interval).
+Three patients in the caplacizumab group had an exacerbation, as compared with 28 patients in the placebo group.
+Six patients in the caplacizumab group had a relapse in the first month after stopping the study drug, all of whom had ADAMTS-13 activity that remained below 10%, suggesting unresolved autoimmune activity.
+The median duration of exposure to caplacizumab was longer than the duration of exposure to placebo (35 days [range, 1 to 65] vs. 23 days [range, 2 to 66]).
+Bleeding-related adverse events (AEs), most of which were mild to moderate in severity, were more common with caplacizumab than with placebo (65% of patients vs. 48%).
+Bleeding events were severe in 3 patients in the caplacizumab group, and one patient had severe bleeding in the placebo group.
+Serious adverse events of bleeding were reported in 8 patients (11%) in the caplacizumab group and in 1 patient (1%) in the placebo group.